Camp James Basevi Ord

 - Re-designated as IMA effective 10 Oct 66 pursuant to GO Nr 116, GHQ.
 AFP dtd 24 Oct 66.

-- IMA was deactivated giving rise to the creation of the BDE as tactical component of the 1ID with Camp Aquino as the home station.
+- IMA was deactivated giving rise to the creation of the BDE as the tactical component of the 1ID with Camp Aquino as the home station.

 - On 16 October 1972.
 The 5ID (Separate).
 PA came into being as a major unit of the PA pursuant to Gen Order Nr 153.
 CiHQ.
 AFP of even date.